Join The Choir

 More recently though, as I’ve passed sixty, I’ve found that 10 gauge too heavy.
 So, as I’ve grown older, I’ve found myself returning to the field gun of my younger years, the 870 mag.

-RJ and I went on our annual father/son duck hunting trip this past weekend.
-Due to circumstances completely beyond our control, day one was an exercise in frustration, to put it mildly.
-Despite our high hopes, day two didn’t begin much better.
+Despite our high hopes, day two of our annual father/son duck hunt didn’t begin much better.
 For unknown reasons we could not solve in the dark, RJ’s V-3 jammed as he was loading it.
 So, he spent the day hunting “old school” with my 870 mag.
 It’s a good thing I always carry two guns (I keep a Remington 11-87 in my case as a back-up, so the old man pulled that out.)

 “Sign don’t say nuttin’ ’bout Huntin'”